-I received a few invitations to review FlexClip.
+Over the years, I’ve received a few invitations from FlexClip to review their products.

 The guys at FlexClip obviously believed in their product, had read my in-depth review of InVideo, and wanted some of the action.